Top Ten Tips for Telling Children About Donor Egg, Sperm, and Embryo

 - It’s the child’s story.
 Even if you do not want the world to know, there is a mighty fine line between privacy and secrecy.
 It is fine to encourage your child to only talk about their conception within the family, but if you go overboard you risk making it a secret, and secret implies there is something wrong or shameful about their conception.

 - All information belongs to the child.
 Not immediately, but ultimately, any info that you have should be given to the child.
 Yes, that includes identifying information if you have it.

 - Don’t get thrown by the “Can we Meet” question.
 Many kids will ask at some point if they can meet the donor(s).
 This does not mean they are looking to replace you in their heart as their mom or dad; it likely means they are curious.
 Answer the question honestly.
-If you have identifying information, the answer is likely yes, when all parties are ready and you as the parent will decide, with their input, when that time will be.
-If you don’t have identifying information, the answer is maybe, but complicated with a lot of considerations, such as no identifying information, and the donor’s wish for anonymity.
+If you have identifying information, the answer is likely yes, when all parties are ready, and you as the parent will decide, with their input, when that time will be.
+If you do not have identifying information, the answer is maybe, but complicated with a lot of considerations, such as no identifying information, and the donor’s wish for anonymity.
 Assure the child that if it is still very important to them in the future, you will help them in any way you can.

 Sign up for our newsletter to have the latest and greatest adoption and infertility resources delivered to your inbox weekly.